 Dr. Quaglione leverages advanced modeling capabilities, which he tailors to the client and the specifics of the case, in order to help address complex problems at the intersection of business strategy, ecosystem analysis, and public policy.
-To this purpose, he has developed a quantitative strategy practice involving the creation, calibration, and run of quantitative models in support of fully informed business decisions and assessment of their impact on companies’ damages and value creation.
-Such models have been used to assess the impact on value creation prompted by different national regulatory authorities’ provisions, regulatory strategies, extraordinary events, market developments, business scenarios, technology choices, and cross-border transactions.
+To this purpose, he has developed a quantitative strategy practice involving the creation and the calibration of partial and general equilibrium models in support of fully informed business and policy decisions.
+Such models have been used to assess the impact on value creation prompted by different national regulatory authorities’ provisions, regulatory strategies, market developments, business scenarios, technology choices, and cross-border transactions.
 His current research interests focus on FRAND policy, innovation-related market failures, and class certification.

 New York University